anjakuchenbecker/anjakuchenbecker.github.io/_posts/2020-6-20-Project-Presentation-Smart-Home-Solution-Part-1.md

 ## Backend
 - http-API based on Python which integrates the different hardware devices (apache, wsgi, flask)
-- no database, in case of data must be stored simple json files are used
+- no database overhead, in case of data must be stored simple json files are used
 - Backend services based on Python
 - Backend cron jobs based on Python
 - Integrated logging